19hundreds/risks-workflow/14_pass-setup.md

 ```

-The password is always saved in the first line of the file.
+> Notice: The password is always saved in the first line of the file and it's standard for `pass`

 # pass-split configuration